rjmccall/swift-evolution/review_management.md

   It's the workgroup's responsibility to make sure the implementation review is performed and then relabel the proposal PR.
 If you put this label on a proposal, you should find someone to make sure the review is actually happening and periodically follow up with them.

-- `workgroup: ready` means that the proposal is ready to be considered by the rest of the workgroup as the full cursory review.
-See the "Full cursory review" section below.
+- `workgroup: ready` means that the proposal is ready to be considered by the full workgroup.
+See the "Workgroup cursory review" section below.

-If you feel that a proposal should simply be rejected without further review, you should bring it up to the workgroup immediately for full cursory review.
+If you feel that a proposal should simply be rejected without further review, you should bring it up to the workgroup immediately for workgroup cursory review.
 You don't need to assign it a label.

 During cursory review, the standard for the four criteria for open review is relatively low.
 This is because the review manager will be doing a more thorough evaluation if the proposal advances.
 For example, if you've been reading the pitch thread and feel that there's a major concern that hasn't yet been addressed in the proposal, that's a good reason to not advance it yet; but there's no need to read over the whole pitch thread looking for unaddressed items, because the review manager will be doing that.
 Similarly, the review manager can work with the proposal author to improve the argumentation in the proposal document, and cursory review should be focused on whether the document is close enough for that engagement to be a good use of time.